ButterHub/ButterHub/README.md

 # ButterHub

 ## ButterHub is a Roblox ServerSided and FE exploiting GUI, this GUI consists of a Server Side and FE Version.
+[Our Discord Server](https://discord.gg/xWYcdnECvw)

 ---